 Time in acting up as a consultant can count towards the award of a CCT or CESR (combined programme) under certain circumstances.
 If there isn’t provision for acting up as a consultant posts in the relevant specialty curriculum, experience acting up can’t be counted towards a CCT or CESR (combined programme).

 You should speak with your home deanery/LETB about your time out of programme and whether or not the time will count towards your CCT or CESR/CEGPR (combined programme).

 - training programme directors and educational supervisors

 - deanery/LETB administrators

 - postgraduate deans

-You should read our guidance alongside A Reference Guide for Postgraduate Specialty Training in the UK – The Gold Guide, which provides further out of programme guidance.
+You should read our guidance alongside the most recent edition of A Reference Guide for Postgraduate Specialty Training in the UK – The Gold Guide, which provides further out of programme guidance.